 Students will be assessed on their readiness for the student teaching practicum.
-Based on this assessment, the student teaching practicum may be delayed until the student is ready.
+Based on this assessment, the student teaching practicum may be delayed until the student meets the assessment criteria.

-In order to student teach, students are required to have at least a B in methods courses and completed all field experience hours, and achieved an overall Q.P.A. of 3.0.
+In order to student teach, students are required to have at least a B in methods courses, completed all field experience hours, demonstrated acceptable dispositions, and achieved an overall Q.P.A. of 3.0.